davidwritesxyz/davidwritesxyz.github.io/content/notes/index.md

   showDate: false
 ---

 These are the summaries and notes of books I have read.
-I also keep a [Master List](masterlist) of all of the books I have read and a [Book Graveyard](bookgraveyard) of books I didn't finish.

 <div style="display:flex; gap:1rem; align-items:flex-start;">
   <img src="thewillpowerinstinct/willpowerinstinct.png" style="width:19%; height:auto;" />